pallets-eco/flask-security/docs/features.rst

 email.
 Confirmation links can be configured to expire after a specified amount of time (default 5 days).

 Password Reset/Recovery
 -----------------------
+If :ref:`configured<configuration:Recoverable>`,

-Password reset and recovery is available for when a user forgets their password.
+password reset and recovery is available for when a user forgets their password.
 Flask-Security sends an email to the user with a link to a view which allows them to reset their password.
 Once the password is reset they are redirected to the login page where they need to authenticate using the new password.